team-friendo/signalboost/README.md

 ## Setup third party services and other details

-Identify above what credentials and services are needed for your setup and use these details to get what you need:
+Identify above what credentials and services are needed for your taget setup and use these details to get what you need:

 **Domain**